catalysisdev/website/src/users/introduction.md

 The first one of the costs is **financial**.
 Many tools harness users through free plans that [treat them as products and not customers](https://quoteinvestigator.com/2017/07/16/product/).
 The second cost has to do with **developers' ergonomics and convenience**.
 Giving up on those tools leads to alternatives, often open-source, with worse experiences.
 The reason is that centralized and private solutions are usually built in the context of financially sustainable or VC-backed companies that can gear money towards marketing, design, and development efforts (e.g., [Netlify](https://www.netlify.com/), [Vercel](https://vercel.com/), [Fly](https://fly.io/), [Heroku](https://dashboard.heroku.com/)), resulting in better products.

-**What if one could help decentralize software hosting without compromising on developer experience?What if they could contribute to the project's mission and build for the long-term?** That's what Catalysis sets out to solve.
+**What if you could help decentralize software hosting without compromising on developer experience?
+What if you could contribute to the project's mission and build for the long-term?** That's what Catalysis sets out to solve.

 We believe that the above is possible through an [open-source](https://en.wikipedia.org/wiki/Open_source) deployment tool, a diverse community of software crafters, and an organization based on the [steward-ownership](https://purpose-economy.org/en/whats-steward-ownership/) model to ensure self-governance and that profits serve a purpose.